Verlio-H/URCL-LSP/README.md

 ## Notes

-In addition to the base set of tokens, this language server also defines an "escaped" token type.
-This token corresponds to characters in escape sequences (including the leading backslash).
+In addition to the base set of tokens, this language server also defines "escape" which corresponds to characters in escape sequences (including the leading backslash).
+This functionality can be disabled by passing the --no-escape command line option.

 This language server should have no issue with most usages of unicode characters; however, there may be errors when using features like compound emojis.